-STI stands for sexually transmitted infection, also known as sexually transmitted diseases STD.
+STD stands for sexually transmitted diseases, also known as sexually transmitted infection STI.

-Sexual intercourse, oral sex and anal sex are all ways to contract an STI.
+Sexual intercourse, oral sex and anal sex are all ways to contract an STD.
 Contact with bodily fluids such as saliva, blood, sperm and vaginal discharge can also lead to an infection.
-But a few, can be transmitted through skin contact alone.
-Some will show little or no symptoms.
+A few, can be transmitted through skin contact alone.
+Some will show little or no STD symptoms.
+Herpes, Chlamydia, Gonorrhea, Syphilis, HIV, Aids.
+If you think you may have any of the symptoms below get tested as soon as possible.

 Pain when passing urine, or the need to pass urine more frequently